 Within the US commercial market, steel framing grabs nearly 55 percent of all new constructions.

-Also within the US commercial market, nearly 95 percent of all commercial buildings are constructed using steel framing.
+Within the US commercial market, nearly 95 percent of all commercial buildings are constructed using steel framing.

 Maintenance of Steel vs Wood Buildings

 To keep it simple, wood buildings need a lot of upkeep.
-Not only will this require much labor on your end, it will also cost a lot of money in regards to the materials you will need to perform the upkeep.
-Steel buildings, on the other hand, require only a minimal amount of maintenance, with a simple rinsing and cleansing one to two times a year generally being sufficient.
+Not only will this require much labor on your end, but it will also cost a lot of money in regards to the materials you will need to perform the upkeep.
+Steel buildings, on the other hand, require only a minimal amount of maintenance, with a simple rinsing and cleaning one to two times a year generally being sufficient.

 Steel Buildings are the Better Choice

 Metal buildings are almost always the better choice.
 Whether you are constructing horse barns or metal carports, you will enjoy an array of advantages with steel framing.
 Wood sheds and buildings simply don’t last as long and they are not nearly as sturdy as steel structures.
 In terms of longevity, steel buildings often last decades longer than wooden structures.
-Contact us today to learn more about our industry workmanship and our 20-year rust through warranty.
+Contact us today to learn more about our industry workmanship and our 20-year rust-through warranty.